OpenYo/OpenYo/README.md

 # License

-GNU AFFERO GENERAL PUBLIC LICENSE
+GNU AFFERO GENERAL PUBLIC LICENSE 3.0 or any later version